FitoreO/task-board/README.md

 - CRUD operations for lists and tasks
 - Drag-and-drop tasks between lists
 - Task descriptions and details
+- Autosorting based on priority level
+- Ability to filter tasks by type and/or priority

 ## Tech Stack